camunda/camunda-docs-manual/content/reference/rest/batch/get-statistics-query-count.md

 ---

-Request the number of batch statistics that fulfill the query criteria.
-Takes the same filtering parameters as the [GET statistics query]({{< relref "reference/rest/batch/get-statistics-query.md" >}}).
+Requests the number of batch statistics that fulfill the query criteria.
+Takes the same filtering parameters as the [Get Batch Statistics]({{< relref "reference/rest/batch/get-statistics-query.md" >}}) method.

 # Method